Dingle Way – 7 Days

 Dingle Way – 7 Day – Self-Guided Walking Holiday

-The Dingle Way as a long distance walking and hiking trail, is one of Ireland’s finest self guided tours, on the Wild Atlantic Way.
-Taking in a distance of 179 km/111.8 Miles; revelling to you some of the most startling scenery that you will find anywhere in the Ireland.
+The Dingle Way as a long distance walking and hiking trail, is one of Ireland’s finest self-guided tours, on the Wild Atlantic Way.
+Taking in a distance of 179 km/111.8 Miles; revelling to you some of the most startling scenery that you will find anywhere in Ireland.
 Walk the Dingle Way and you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence to its rich culture of a bygone age.
+Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.

 Hiking on the Dingle Way walking trail, around the Dingle peninsula, lush green pastures sweep down from the heather-clad mountains above to reach a wild and rugged Atlantic Coastline.
 All combined to make this land a world all to itself.